Statements

 Mission

-Tennesseans for Alternatives to the Death Penalty (TADP) seeks to honor life by abolishing the death penalty in Tennessee.
-TADP works to accomplish this mission by educating Tennesseans about the problems with the death penalty system and empowering citizens to act for change.
+Tennesseans for Alternatives to the Death Penalty (TADP) seeks to honor life by abolishing the death penalty, preventing violence, and supporting those who experience harm.
+TADP works to accomplish this mission by educating Tennesseans about the problems with the death penalty, as well as the broader criminal legal system, while empowering citizens to act for change.

 Background